xTriixrx/satpy-scrapy/README.md

 satpy-scrapy is a modular, multithreaded, protocol based high resolution satellite image scraper which utilizes the Tor network for HTTP/HTTPS web scraping capabilities as well as some FTP support.
 All satellites except the ELEKTRO-L2 satellite utilize HTTP/HTTPS Tor requests while the ELEKTRO-L2 satellite provides a direct FTP server connection to download images.

-The --images= and --tor-password= arguments should not be used for the ELEKTRO-L2 satellite, the --utcrange= argument should only be used for the ELEKTRO-L2 satellite and the FENGYUN-4A satellite, and the --day= argument should only be used for the ELEKTRO-L2 satellite.
+The --images= argument should not be used for the ELEKTRO-L2 satellite, the --utcrange= argument should only be used for the ELEKTRO-L2 satellite and the FENGYUN-4A satellite, and the --day= argument should only be used for the ELEKTRO-L2 satellite.
 Here are some sample commands for this program:

- * python3 satpy-scrapy.py -h
+ * sudo python3 satpy-scrapy.py -h
+ * sudo python3 satpy-scrapy.py -d
- * python3 satpy-scrapy.py --help
+ * sudo python3 satpy-scrapy.py -e
- * python3 satpy-scrapy.py --filters
+ * sudo python3 satpy-scrapy.py -w
- * python3 satpy-scrapy.py -k --utcrange="0000-2300"
+ * sudo python3 satpy-scrapy.py -i
- * python3 satpy-scrapy.py -d --tor-password="password"
+ * sudo python3 satpy-scrapy.py -k
- * python3 satpy-scrapy.py -e --tor-password="password"
+ * sudo python3 satpy-scrapy.py -m8
- * python3 satpy-scrapy.py -w --tor-password="password"
+ * sudo python3 satpy-scrapy.py -m11
- * python3 satpy-scrapy.py -i --tor-password="password"
+ * sudo python3 satpy-scrapy.py -f4a
- * python3 satpy-scrapy.py -m8 --tor-password="password"
+ * sudo python3 satpy-scrapy.py -gk2a
- * python3 satpy-scrapy.py -m11 --tor-password="password"
+ * sudo python3 satpy-scrapy.py --help
- * python3 satpy-scrapy.py -f4a --tor-password="password"
+ * sudo python3 satpy-scrapy.py --filters
- * python3 satpy-scrapy.py -gk2a --tor-password="password"
+ * sudo python3 satpy-scrapy.py -e --images="GeoColor"
- * python3 satpy-scrapy.py -k --day="25" --utcrange="0000-2300"
+ * sudo python3 satpy-scrapy.py -k --utcrange="0000-2300"
- * python3 satpy-scrapy.py -e --images="GeoColor" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -f4a --utcrange="0000-2300"
- * python3 satpy-scrapy.py -d --images="\"Enhanced Color\"" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -d --images="\"Enhanced Color\""
- * python3 satpy-scrapy.py -f4a --utcrange="0000-2300" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -k --day="25" --utcrange="0000-2300"
- * python3 satpy-scrapy.py -w --images="\"Derived Motion Winds\"" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -w --images="\"Derived Motion Winds\""
- * python3 satpy-scrapy.py -gk2a --images="\"Natural Color\" \"True Color\"" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -i --images="\"Natural Color\" \"GeoColor\""
- * python3 satpy-scrapy.py -e --images=\"GeoColor \"Derived Motion Winds\"" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -e --images=\"GeoColor \"Derived Motion Winds\""
- * python3 satpy-scrapy.py -i --images="\"Natural Color\" \"GeoColor\"" --tor-password="password"
+ * sudo python3 satpy-scrapy.py -gk2a --images="\"Natural Color\" \"True Color\""

 The merge-img program is a utility program which will merge together patches of a full res image together.
 Some satellites being queried are written to extract the full resolution patches to be merged together at a later time, rather than downloading a single, low resolution image.
 Some images provide the full 11008px x 11008px resolution image while others are downscaled to some other lower resolution.
 Here are some sample commands for this program: